cloudbring/sfJwtPhpUnitPlugin/USAGE.md

 }
 </pre>

-Note that JPUP automatically populates the `@package` and `@subpackage` phpdoc tags from the class docblock, and it creates skeleton tests for any public, non-magic methods it finds in the class.
+Note that JPUP automatically populates the `@package`, `@subpackage` and `@author` phpdoc tags from the class docblock, and it creates skeleton tests for any public, non-magic methods it finds in the class.

 * If the class does not have a `@package` tag, JPUP will try to use the name of the project as defined in `sf_config_dir/properties.ini`.

 * If the class does not have a `@subpackage` tag, JPUP will try to guess one based on the class file's location in the project's directory structure.

+* If the class does not have an `@author` tag, JPUP will try to use the name of the project author as defined in `sf_config_dir/properties.ini`.

 * The template for the skeleton test case is located in `sf_root_dir/plugins/sfJwtPhpUnitPlugin/lib/task/phpunit/skeleton/unit.php`.